 Nickel Oxide

-This is probably one of the most unpredictable glazes since when you’re just using it without anything else, it gives results that are extremely unpredictable, due to its volatile nature, which means that it can be anything from gray to brown.
+This is probably one of the most unpredictable glazes since when you’re just using it without anything else, it gives extremely unpredictable results, due to its volatile nature, which means that it can be anything from gray to brown.
 However, if you use this with another colorant, you will notice that it will tone down the other colorants that are produced, so if you want to reduce the presence of a color that’s created in a chemical, this is ultimately the way to do it.

 Rutile